 Each commission shall publish the scientific and technical contributions submitted to the Symposium.
 Both a review process based on submitted abstracts and a full-paper double-blind review process are to be offered to the authors.
 Abstract reviewed proceedings shall be published in The International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences,contributions accepted after full-paper double-blind review shall be published in theISPRS Annals of the Photogrammetry, Remote Sensing and Spatial Information Sciences.
 Instructions for publication are given in appendix 4.

-ISPRS Council has signed a contract with Copernicus GmbH to assist organisers of ISPRS events to facilitate the management of their event through three service Packages called A, B and D. Service Package A includes management of abstracts, full papers and their inclusion in the Archives and Annals.
-Service Package B provides support for registration of delegates, name badges etc. Package D covers the publication of camera-ready pdf-files of all papers on the ISPRS Web page.
+ISPRS Council has signed a contract with the publisher Copernicus GmbH.
+The contract covers the publication of camera-ready pdf-files of all papers on the ISPRS web page.
 These papers need to be formatted according to the ISPRS Guidelines for Authors (see appendix 5); TCPs are responsible that the guidelines are followed.

-The use of Package D is mandatory for all organisers of ISPRS events, including Congress and Symposia, to ensure consistent publication of ISPRS proceedings.
-Use of packages A and B is optional.
+This contract is binding for all organisers of ISPRS events, including Congress, Symposia and the Geospatial Week, to ensure consistent publication of ISPRS proceedings.
 A separate agreement must be established between organisers of each ISPRS event and Copernicus GmbH.
-The agreement permits considerable flexibility in content to satisfy specific needs of each event.

 5. Working Groups

 Once elected, TCPs are responsible for the preparation, planning, management and reporting of the Commission's work for the following four years.
 Much of this work is carried out through Working Groups (WGs).